|

 Whitesville Junior High School in

-Whitesville, WV from 1974
+Whitesville, WV from 1974 through

-through 1990.
-He also taught a
+1990.
+He also taught a computer

-computer class for the 9th grade.
-While there he coached the
+class for the 9th grade.
+While

 girls’ junior high basketball team